 The mail drop box is located in the hallway across from SSW 2.140 classroom.
 Campus Mail service is for UT business use only.
 To send materials via Campus Mail, please use a Campus Mail envelope (available in the mail room).
 The service requires use of Campus Mail codes to insure delivery.
-The School’s Campus Mail code is D3500.
+The Steve Hicks School of Social Work’s Campus Mail code is D3500.
 A listing of all codes is available in the front of the UT telephone directory or in the Mail Services page.

 The Handbook of Operating Procedures, Section 6.07, specifies that campus mail privileges shall be limited to:

 - A. Official budgetary units in the conduct of university business, and